8 Ways To Make Memories in Mammoth!

 B. Spectacular views of at least 5 or so lakes.

-2. Lava Tube: Hiking and History
+2. Lava Tube: Making memories exploring, hiking and learning

 Lava Tube is a conduit where lava once flowed, cooled and created a cave-like hole in the rock above Lower Twin Lake.
 This geologic formation is commonly referred to as “Hole in the Wall.”